cyclus/cyclus.github.com/source/devdoc/output_dbase.rst

 is required.

 A number of sources exist that describe relational database design in detail.
-For the purposes of this wiki, however, only the concept of primary key will be described and the concept of foreign keys will be mentioned.
-Primary keys are essential to database definition, whereas the use of foreign keys and indicies is solely to speed up the query process.
+For the purposes of this wiki, however, only the concept of a primary key will be described and the concept of foreign keys will be mentioned.
+Primary keys are essential to database definition, whereas foreign keys and indicies are used solely to speed up the query process.

 The Primary Key
 ~~~~~~~~~~~~~~~

 A primary key is a subset of columns that uniquely identifies a row in a table.
 In *Cyclus*, each
 agent has a unique id; accordingly, the table of agents has the "ID" column as its primary key.
-The tracking of transactions, though, is a bit more complicated.
-A transaction of a resource occurs
+Material histories, however, are a bit more complicated to unique describe.
+At any point in time, a
-between two agents at a given time.
-Accordingly, the primary key of the table of transaction is
+material with a certain ID may be in some state.
+Accordinly, a combination of the material ID and state
-comprised of each of those columns.
+ID uniquely identify a material history and are used as its primary key.

 For the curious, a foreign key is simply a reference to another table's primary key.
 In the above
 example, the two agent id columns in the transaction table are foreign keys of the agent table.